Selling Eggs? Here's What You Need to Know

 By Amy Barkley, Livestock Specialist

 All of the information expressed below is pertinent to flock owners of fewer than 3,000 hens.
-Flock owners with more than 3,000 hens will need to follow additional federal guidelines in regards to food safety and labeling requirements.
+Flock owners with more than 3,000 hens will need to follow additional federal guidelines for food safety and labeling requirements.

 ---